-Several studies have analyzed short-term Arctic extreme events and the involved dynamical processes, for instance the unusual warm event in winter 2015/16, which led to above freezing temperatures close to the North Pole (Cullather et al., 2016) and caused significant sea ice melting in the Kara and Barents Seas (Boisvert et al., 2016).
+Several studies have analyzed short-term Arctic extreme events and the involved dynamical processes, for instance the unusual warm event in winter 2015/16, which led to above-freezing temperatures close to the North Pole (Cullather et al., 2016) and caused significant sea ice melting in the Kara and Barents seas (Boisvert et al., 2016).
 Binder et al. (2017) were able to show that several pathways of exceptional air mass transport caused this warm event.
-Another example is an extreme melt event on the Greenland ice shield in July 2012 (Nghiem et al., 2012), which was found to be related to a blocking anticyclone and associated anomalous long-range transport of warm and humid air masses from the South (Hermann et al., 2020).
+Another example is an extreme melt event on the Greenland ice shield in July 2012 (Nghiem et al., 2012), which was found to be related to a blocking anticyclone and associated anomalous long-range transport of warm and humid air masses from the south (Hermann et al., 2020).
 Such extreme weather events can have significant long-term effects, particularly due to their impact on sea surface temperatures and sea ice extent.
 For instance, Simmonds and Rudeva (2012) have shown that a particularly intense Arctic cyclone in summer caused the dispersion and separation of sea ice, leaving the main sea ice pack more exposed and thus vulnerable to further melting.

-95 Similarly, the described extreme warm event in December 2015 caused positive anomalies in sea surface temperature and negative anomalies in sea ice concentration in the Kara and Barents Seas, which persisted throughout the year 2016 (Blunden and Arndt, 2017).
-Single events of extreme weather, causing episodes of strongly anomalous conditions such as exceptionally high or low surface temperatures, can thus have a major impact on seasonal-mean surface temperature, the formation and melting rates of sea ice, and on minimum and maximum sea ice extent.
+Similarly, the described extreme warm event in December 2015 caused positive anomalies in sea surface temperature and negative anomalies in sea ice concentration in the Kara and Barents seas, which persisted throughout the year 2016 (Blunden and Arndt, 2017).
+Single events of extreme weather, causing episodes of strongly anomalous conditions such as exceptionally high or low surface temperatures, can thus have a major impact on seasonal-mean surface temperature, on the formation and melting rates of sea ice, and on minimum and maximum sea ice extent.

-Despite these insights, so far only little attention has been given to systematically understanding the characteristics of extreme seasonal-mean conditions in the Arctic, and the role of synoptic weather systems in their formation.
-Therefore, our study aims to address the following research questions:
+Despite these insights, so far only little attention has been given to systematically understanding the characteristics of extreme seasonal-mean conditions in the Arctic and the role of synoptic weather systems in their formation.
+Therefore, our study aims to address the following research questions.

-- 2. How can extreme seasons be defined objectively, based on a combined analysis of different key surface parameters in Arctic sub-regions? - 3.
-In which way do synoptic-scale weather systems such as cyclones, blocks and marine cold air outbreaks determine the sub-structure of extreme seasons? - 4.
-What is the role of surface preconditioning , i.e., of early season anomalies of sea surface temperature and/or sea ice concentration for the formation of extreme seasons?
+- 1. How spatially (in)homogeneous are the seasonal-mean near-surface atmospheric conditions in the Arctic in winter and summer? - 2.
+How can extreme seasons be defined objectively, based on a combined analysis of different key surface parameters in Arctic sub-regions? - 3.
+In which way do synoptic-scale weather systems such as cyclones, blocks and marine cold air outbreaks determine the substructure of extreme seasons? - 4.
+What is the role of surface preconditioning, i.e., of early season anomalies of sea surface temperature and/or sea ice concentration for the formation of extreme seasons?

 To address these research questions, a novel method will be introduced to determine the "unusualness" of a season, which we define based on a combination of various surface parameters.
-Our study is organized as follows: Data and methods are described in Section 2.
-Section 3 presents an overview of the seasonal variability of surface temperature, surface precipitation,

-115 and of the surface energy budget components.
-In Section 4 we define anomalous and extreme seasons in the Arctic based on seasonal anomalies of these parameters, and analyze their substructure in distinct Arctic sub-regions.
-Detailed analyses of three Arctic extreme seasons and the involved atmospheric synoptic-scale processes are presented in Section 5, followed by the main conclusions in Section 6.
+Our study is organized as follows: data and methods are described in Sect.
+2. Section 3 presents an overview of the seasonal variability of surface temperature, of surface precipitation and of the surface energy budget components.
+In Sect.
+4 we define anomalous and extreme seasons in the Arctic based on seasonal anomalies of these parameters and analyze their substructure in distinct Arctic sub-regions.
+Detailed analyses of three Arctic extreme seasons and the involved atmospheric synoptic-scale processes are presented in Sect.
+5, followed by the main conclusions in Sect.
+6.